28 Feb Tips and tools for working from home

 Today, more than ever, many people have traded the daily commute and connections with colleagues for a walk to the kitchen and connecting to a laptop.

-I’ve been working from home for almost 15 years.
-If you count the time I was put on preventive maternity leave, I have been home for over 15 years!
-I went into business when my daughter was 3 months old.
-At the time, like many of us feel today … alone, isolated and anxious!
+I’ve been working from home for almost 16 years.
+If you count the time I was put on preventive maternity leave, I have been home for over 16 years!
+I went into business when my daughter was 4 months old.

-In the last year, I feel that my experience has helped people to make this transition.
-At the time of this article, no one knows when we’ll be able to reintegrate offices full-time.
-For some, maybe this will be a blend of remote and in-office work.
+In the last two years, I feel that my experience has helped people to make this transition.
+No one knows if, and when, we’ll reintegrate offices full-time.
+For some, this might be a blend of remote and in-office work, for others, it might be working from home only, because the lease is up on the office.
 Regardless of your situation, there are great tools to ensure that you make the most out of working from home.

 But first, a word of warning … Working from home requires discipline!
 This requires you to start your day as if you were about to work outside the home.
 This means waking up at the same time every morning, having a shower, getting dressed in something other than pajamas or sweatpants … eating breakfast and showing up at your computer at the same time you’d be showing up for work.
 In other words, stick to the same routine you had before a pandemic took the world by storm.